 Though gas stoves are typically safe to use and won’t get damaged as easily, if you believe that your stove is leaking, you need to take action quickly.
 Natural gas is incredibly dangerous if it isn’t used safely, which makes gas leaks deadly if not found quickly.
 The gas is flammable and can cause an explosion if it isn’t lit under specific parameters.

 The only issue is that it can be rather difficult to find out whether or not your gas stove is leaking and call a technician in time.

 That’s why we’ve created an expert guide on how to check for a stove gas leak and how you can go about helping your technician fix your leak.
-While there may be ways to fix the issue yourself, it’s highly recommended that you call our team at Clover Services to get it repaired as soon as possible.
+While there may be ways to fix the issue yourself, it’s highly recommended that you call our team at Clover Contracting to get it repaired as soon as possible.

 Check the color of your flames

 One of the ways you can check to see if you have a stove gas leak is to check what color the flames are.
 Natural gas is typically colorless and you won’t be able to tell where the gas is leaking from – or even if it is leaking.
 That’s where your stove can come in handy.

 When your gas stove is working as it should be and your gas connections are all properly fitted and intact, your stove’s flames should be blue.
 On the other hand, a red or orange flame is a sign you have a leak since there’s a low chance that your house or stove is low on natural gas.

 The odd red flash in your stove’s otherwise blue flame isn’t an issue, but if it stays a solid, consistent red or orange, you more than likely have a gas leak.

 The most common way as to how to check for a gas leak on the stove in your home is if you smell a gas-like odor in certain rooms.